DigitalMediaServer/DigitalMediaServer/src/main/external-resources/plugins/README.md

     }

     dependencies {
-        compile group: 'net.pms', name: 'ums', version: '1.5+' }
+        compile group: 'net.pms', name: 'dms', version: '1.5+' }
    ```
    The content is pretty bare-bone and self-explaining.
 The dependencies declaration tries to load
-   UMS jars from first local and then mavenCentral repository.
+   DMS jars from first local and then mavenCentral repository.
 You might need to tweak the version.
    Also notice the mainClassName, which you want to change later to reflect the main Plugin class
    that you implement.
    3. Execute ```gradle``` to see if it works.
 If everything goes as planned you should see